 From spies to soldiers, these "secesh" families lived next door to Union hospitals and boarding houses for officers in blue.

 Enjoy your self guided tour?
 Make a donation to help support the guides.
 You can Venmo @canden-ftbf or Buy Me A Coffee: https://www.buymeacoffee.com/dcbyfoot

-Our tour is not in chronolgical order but rather the most logical walking route.
-We start at the corner of Wisconsin Ave and M St NW, the colloiqual center of Georgetown.
+Our tour is not in chronological order but rather the most logical walking route.
+We start at the corner of Wisconsin Ave and M St NW, the colloquial center of Georgetown.
 Many of the bus routes will get you to this location either coming in from downtown Washington or coming South from the Cathedral/Zoo.

 As you begin, you're at the corner of a very bustling commercial district.
-It would have been very similiar during the Civil War – unpaved roads with horse drawn carriages, men in tophats and ladies in hoop skirts.
+It would have been very similar during the Civil War but with unpaved roads with horse drawn carriages, men in tophats and ladies in hoop skirts.

 Continue east along M St NW keeping the PNC Bank to your left and walk past it until you reach 30th St NW.

 What is now the gold dome of a Suntrust bank, was the site of the Union Hotel and Tavern.
 It was one of the best places for lodging and social gatherings since 1796.

 When the Union government gave notice to the owner and residents that it was too be turned over for hospital use, the residents left quietly - but took everything, including the chamberpots.

 Louisa May Alcott would volunteer for a short six weeks as a nurse at this hospital during the war.